pankajpuri/spalkTechTest/README.md

 - To run the test file from the command line
  `cat ./files/test_success.ts | node ./models/mpegts-parser.js`

-### Next
+### Next: If we want to take this feature to the next level for client use purposes.
 ## If you want to run the client side and use API from mpegts-Parser-API-Node
-- Enter `node server.js` in the terminal under mpegts-Parser-API-Node for example:`mpegts-Parser-API-Node% node server.js`
+- Enter `node server.js` in the terminal under mpegts-Parser-API-Node for example:`/spalkTechTest/mpegts-Parser-API-Node% node server.js`
+- Next
-- Right click on the `client` and click on Open in integerated terminal or navgiate to client folder
+- Right click on the **client folder** and click on **Open in integrated terminal**.
-- Component folder is under source folder which contains the main frontend for the client side view.
+- **components** folder is under the source folder which contains the main frontend for the client-side view.
-- Styles folder contains `uploadStream.css` which contain styles for uploadStream.js file.
+- **styles** folder contains `uploadStream.css` which contains styles for the uploadStream.js file.
-- services folder contain `httpService.js` which contain `uploadMedia` function that handles the http request.
+- **services** folder contains `httpService.js` which contains the `uploadMedia` function that handles the HTTP request.
 -
 - Install NPM packages

  `npm install`

 - To run the test file type
  `npm start`

  ## Now on the browser under [http](http://localhost:3000/)
- - upload test_success.ts/ test_failure.ts file and hit the upload button
+ - upload test_success.ts or test_failure.ts file and hit the upload button

- ### OR

-- To run the test file from the command line
- `cat ./files/test_success.ts | node ./models/mpegts-parser.js`

 ### Please visit my portfolio by clicking the link below.